 How do you like to eat your banana bread?
 Tell us in the comments below, and be sure to rate the recipe once you try it.

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on February 22, 2013.
-Last updated: February 13, 2020 at 15:11 pm.
+Last updated on May 13, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.